I’m pretty sure this is recognizable:

-Materials I used for this jigsaw hack
+Materials I used for this

-(power)Tools I used for this sanding blade jig
+(power)Tools I used for this

-How to make the jigsaw sanding blade step by step
+How to make a jigsaw sanding blade?

 Step 1 | Base

-For the base of this jigsaw sanding blade, I used a piece of pinewood from my scrapwood storage cart.
+For the base of this jigsaw sanding blade, I used a piece of pinewood from my scrap wood storage cart.

 Step 2 | Groove

-To fit the jigsaw blade into the piece of wood, I made a slot with the handsaw.
+In that piece of wood, I made a slot with the handsaw.

 Step 3 | Secure the sawblade

-I secured the jigsaw blade in the wood with screws.
+To make the connection even stronger than just tapping in the teeth into the wood, I secured the jigsaw blade in the wood with screws.